SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Related works

-Traditionally, atlas-based approaches have prevailed in automated brain segmentation.
-In this paradigm, the simplest strategy is to deform a single atlas (i.e., a labelled 3D image) to a test scan with image registration, and use the deformed labels as the estimated segmentation~\cite{collins_automatic_1995}.
-This approach can be extended to multi-atlas segmentation (MAS)~\cite{rohlfing_evaluation_2004}, where several atlases are registered to the test scan, now segmented by merging all the warped labels with label fusion~\cite{heckemann_automatic_2006}.
-While MAS was intended for intra-modality segmentation, it can also be used in cross-modality settings with an appropriate registration metric~\cite{wells_multi-modal_1996}, despite yielding inferior results~\cite{iglesias_is_2013}.
-Moreover, MAS is computationally expensive due to the numerous registrations required for each test scan~\cite{sabuncu_generative_2010}.
-Although this issue is being ameliorated by the advances in fast CNN-based registration~\cite{balakrishnan_voxelmorph_2019}, the ability of such methods to handle arbitrary contrasts is yet to be demonstrated.

-Contrast-invariance in brain segmentation has traditionally been addressed with Bayesian segmentation.
-This approach is based on a generative model, which combines an anatomical prior (often a statistical atlas) and an intensity likelihood (typically a Gaussian Mixture Model, GMM).
-Scans are then segmented by ``inverting'' this model with Bayesian inference.
-Contrast-robustness is achieved by employing an unsupervised likelihood model, with parameters estimated on each test scan~\cite{van_leemput_automated_1999}.
-Although Bayesian segmentation is faster than MAS, it still requires approximately 15 minutes per scan, which may preclude its use in time-sensitive settings.
-Additionally, its accuracy is limited at low resolution (LR) by PV effects~\cite{choi_partial_1991}.
-Even if Bayesian methods can easily model PV at a specific LR~\cite{van_leemput_unifying_2003}, inferring high resolution (HR) segmentations from LR scans quickly becomes intractable, as it requires marginalising over all possible configurations of HR labels within each LR supervoxel.
-While simplifications can be made~\cite{van_leemput_unifying_2003}, PV-aware Bayesian segmentation may still be unfeasible in clinical settings.
+\textbf{Contrast-invariance in brain segmentation} has traditionally been addressed with Bayesian segmentation.
+This technique is based on a generative model, which combines an anatomical prior (often a statistical atlas) and an intensity likelihood (typically a Gaussian Mixture Model, GMM).
+Scans are then segmented by ``inverting'' this model with Bayesian inference~\citep{wells_multi-modal_1996,fischl_whole_2002}.
+Contrast-robustness is achieved by using an unsupervised likelihood model, with parameters estimated on each test scan~\citep{van_leemput_automated_1999,ashburner_unified_2005}.
+However, Bayesian segmentation requires approximately 15 minutes per scan~\citep{puonti_fast_2016}, which precludes its use in time-sensitive settings.
+Additionally, its accuracy is limited at low resolution (LR) by PV effects~\citep{choi_partial_1991}.
+Indeed, even if Bayesian methods can easily model PV~\citep{van_leemput_unifying_2003}, inferring high resolution (HR) segmentations from LR scans quickly becomes intractable, as it requires marginalising over all possible configurations of HR labels within each LR supervoxel.
+While simplifications can be made~\citep{van_leemput_unifying_2003}, PV-aware Bayesian segmentation may still be infeasible in clinical settings.